 Figure: Interactive visualization of CO₂ emissions for different geographic regions from 1970 to 2023

-Figure: Object detection with YOLOv8 model deployed to a real-time Amazon SageMaker endpoint
+Figure: Object detection with YOLOv8 model deployed to a real-time Amazon SageMaker endpoints.